nailperry-zd/nnUNet/readme.md

 Coming from V1?
 Check out the [TLDR Migration Guide](documentation/tldr_migration_guide_from_v1.md).
 Reading the rest of the documentation is still strongly recommended ;-)

+## Where is the augmentation core code?

+- DefaultPreprocessor # run_case_save
+- _normalize # nnunetv2.preprocessing.normalization

+> There is a mapping as follows:
+  - 'ct': CTNormalization,
+  - 'nonorm': NoNormalization,
+  - 'zscore': ZScoreNormalization,
+  - 'rescale_to_0_1': RescaleTo01Normalization,
+  - 'rgb_to_0_1': RGBTo01Normalization

+## What should be done if we want to use a Mask as an extra input channel

+In `dataset.json`, map the mask input to 'nonorm'.
+> "channel_names": {
+   "1": "T2",
+   "3": "High B",
+   "4": "CT",
+   "6": "nonorm"
+}

+## How can I verify the preprocessed data?

+Go to `nnUNetDataset` and modify the `__main__`

 ## **2024-04-18 UPDATE: New residual encoder UNet presets available!**
 Residual encoder UNet presets substantially improve segmentation performance.
 They ship for a variety of GPU memory targets.
 It's all awesome stuff, promised!